Breast self-awareness: The importance of knowing what’s normal for your breasts

 Breast self-awareness 101

-• Look in the mirror to be familiar with what is normal for your breast size and shape, and what the skin on your breasts looks like.
+• Look in the mirror to get familiar with what’s normal for your breast size and shape, and what the skin on your breasts looks like

-• Your breasts may feel fuller, lumpier and more tender one to two weeks every month before you start your period.
-After your period, they should go back to the way they normally look and feel.
+• Your breasts may feel fuller, lumpier and more tender one to two weeks every month before you start your period

 Cancer